flux-framework/flux-core/doc/man1/flux-shell.rst

 SHELL INITRC
 ============

-At initialization, flux-shell(1) reads a Lua initrc file which can be used to customize the shell operation.
+At initialization, :program:`flux shell` reads a Lua initrc file which can be used to customize the shell operation.
 The initrc is loaded by default from ``$sysconfdir/flux/shell/initrc.lua`` (or ``/etc/flux/shell/initrc.lua`` for a "standard" install), but a different path may be specified when launching a job via the ``initrc`` shell option.